discord-php/DiscordPHP/README.md

 #### Voice Requirements

 - 64-bit Linux or Darwin based OS.
-Voice does not run on Windows.
+    - If you are running on Windows, you must be using PHP 8.0.
 - `ext-sodium`
 - FFmpeg